-Enable the Association to play a proactive and effective role in policy development and legislative influence in order to enhance and ensure ALCTS’ contribution to the advancement of the profession and the improvement of library services.
+Ensure that the Association is prepared to play an active and effective role in developing policy and influencing legislation that contributes to and enhances the advancement of the profession and the improvement of library services.

 Continuously scan the environment for policy discussions and decisions; state, federal, and international policy or standards initiatives; and pending legislation or legal decisions falling within ALCTS’ areas of interest.